tnaia/fin/README.md

 As an alternative to "find" you can also use the word "search".

-You can also aggregate figures on a monthly basis.
+You can also aggregate figures on a monthly or yearly basis basis:

-    fin find "*groceries*" monthly
+  fin find "*groceries*" monthly fin find "*fuel*" monthly year 2012 fin search "*supermarket*" yearly

 Deleting transactions